FREQUENTLY ASKED EXPORT QUESTIONS from families

 Export Denied – your employer did not approve the TE scholarship application

 Export Waitlist – your employer is not able to support your application at the current time.
-This can be because the employee does not meet the eligibility requirements, or there are applications ahead of yours, which is causing a situation of waiting.
+Reasons why can include a last application or there are applications ahead of yours, causing a situation of waiting.

 Imports Approved – your dependent’s TE scholarship application is approved, and if the student enrolls, she will be funded.